-Performing Research is Cap-a-Pie’s current programme of work exploring how theatre and drama practices can enable academic research to be more democratic, more accessible and more relevant to communities.
+Performing Research is Cap-a-Pie’s current programme of work, delivered in association with Newcastle University.
+Together with researchers we are exploring how theatre and drama practices can enable academic research to be more democratic, more accessible and more relevant to communities.

 We are keen to work with both academic researchers and community groups to facilitate communication and explore together how theatre can lead to more connected research.